Scramblelock/crown-clothing/README.md

 ## CRWN CLothing

 An eCommerce website built with React, Redux & Styled Components.
-Integrated with Stripe for payments and Firebase for data management and authentication.
+Integrated with Stripe for payments, and Firebase for data management and authentication.
 Deployed on Heroku.

 ## Screenshots